Turn Android Device Manager on or off

 Before you can use Android Device Manager, you need to make sure it's turned on and that your device is associated with your Google Account.
 If you have a tablet with more than one user, only the tablet owner can control this setting.

-- From your device's apps menu, open Google Settings .
+- From your device's apps menu, open the Google Settings app .

 - Touch Security.